 We offer the week-long Generation Q Camp in June for students nearing the end of high school.
 Applications are invited via schools.
 The camp is suited to students enthusiastic in physics, maths or computer science who would like to learn more about modern research in quantum information and cryptography.
 The camp features lectures, games and demos and tours of the Centre's labs.

-Schools can visit Quantum: The Exhibition at Science Centre Singapore until 2 January 2020.
-Suitable for secondary-age students, the exhibition builds from basic concepts to introduce quantum technologies such as powerful new computers, unbreakable encryption and sensors that can measure the tiniest shifts in time and gravity
+Schools can visit Quantum: The Exhibition at Science Centre Singapore until 8 March 2020.
+Suitable for secondary-age students, the exhibition builds from basic concepts to introduce quantum technologies such as powerful new computers, unbreakable encryption and sensors that can measure the tiniest shifts in time and gravity.

 We can sometimes arrange visits to CQT for students to attend a talk and tour our labs (the maximum group size we can host is around 30), depending on the availability of our researchers.
 Please contact us to enquire.